ovh/docs/pages/platform/serving-engine/22_HOWTO_deploy_models/guide.en-sg.md

 ![image](images/03_select_model_name.png){.align-center}

-After you filled in your desired wanted name, click the `Next` button.
+Once you chose a name, click the `Next` button.

 ### Step 4 - Choose your auto-scaling options

 A model is composed of one or several running instance(s).
 These instances are automaticaly scaled by the **serving engine** depending on the input load of your model.
-That step allow you to configure the minimum and maximum number of instances that you want to run.
+That step allows you to configure the minimum and maximum number of instances that you want to run.

 ![image](images/04_select_auto_scale.png){.align-center}